cbfannin/ahk_for_gaming/GTAV/README.md

 * If you are not registered as a CEO and you own a Buzzard, it will be called and placed at the nearest ~~convenient~~ inconvenient location.
 ### Personal Vehicle: [mk] + V
 **Notes:**
-* This will retrieve and return you personal vehicle.
+* This will retrieve and return your personal vehicle.
 * This will also return your personal aircraft.
 ### Personal Aircraft: [mk] + A
 **Notes:**
 * This will drop you in the personal aircraft selection menu for you to choose the aircraft you want.
-* You can use the Personal Vehicle shortcut ([mk] + V) to return your personal aircraft.
+* You can use the Personal Vehicle hotkey ([mk] + V) to return your personal aircraft.
 ### Passive Toggle: [mk] + T (T is for Toggle)
 **Notes:**
 * Toggles passive mode on and off.